 Geomatics is both an applied science and a professional discipline.
 It involves an integrated approach to measurement, analysis, management and display of spatial data.
-Using the latest satellite, laser and information technology, geomatics professionals are involved in an array of activities related to:
+Geomatics professionals use the latest satellite, laser, acoustic, and information technology and are continually branching into new challenging areas of specialisation.

 Career opportunities exist in both government and private practice for graduates in the fields of surveying, land administration, geographic information science, software development, environmental science, photogrammetry, remote sensing, and other spatial sciences.